Tuesday Tips: Wharton MBA Essay Tips 2022-2023

 Focus on the question of how a Wharton MBA will help you “connect the three career dots” that Jordan discusses.
 Also, consider your past experiences.
 Think about the critical moments of your professional life that led to your goals.
 Focus on telling the story of those decision points.
 Remember, anything unique in your background is always worth describing.

-Finally, one of our best Wharton MBA essay tips is that understanding exactly how you fit in will help you describe what Wharton will do for you.
+Finally, one of our best Wharton MBA essay tips is to include exactly how you fit with the program and describe what Wharton will do for you.
 That will also help you navigate interactions with the Wharton admissions committee.
 Consider including specific information from your Wharton research in this essay.

 For example, mention the faculty you want to study with or the unique classes offered at Wharton.
 Consider what it might be like to live in Philadelphia.
 Think about the many clubs and student activities.
 Also, research the unique leadership development opportunities, such as traveling to Antarctica with your classmates.